gozdemogus/edu-platform-project/README.md

 # Intro

-The project topic selection is left to the individuals, however, the desired features in the project content are as follows:
+The project topic selection is left to the individuals, however, the desired and completed features in the project content are as follows:
 - AspNet Core 3.1 / 5.0 / 6.0 / 7.0
 - N Tier Architecture
 - Entity Layer